m-kovalsky/ReportAnalyzer/README.md

 ## Compatiblity

-This tool is compatible with [Power BI Desktop](https://powerbi.microsoft.com/desktop), Power BI Template and [Performance Analyzer](https://docs.microsoft.com/power-bi/create-reports/desktop-performance-analyzer) data (.json) files.
+This tool is compatible with [Power BI Desktop](https://powerbi.microsoft.com/desktop), Power BI Templates, and [Performance Analyzer](https://docs.microsoft.com/power-bi/create-reports/desktop-performance-analyzer) data (.json) files.
 All files must be in the same folder for the tool to integrate all of these files.

 ## Features